shilad/rec-work-22/docs/index.md

 workshop in future years that includes a papers track.

 RecWork will be a **half-day workshop that will include 20-50 participants**.
 The interactive format will focus on articulating a clear vision for opportunities for recommender systems research in the workplace.
-While the format for the workshop is likely to change based on feedback from registrants, we anticipate the following elements:

 * **Opening introduction.** A short opening introduction sharing the structure and goal of the workshop.
 * **Lightning questions.** Every participant will be asked to prepare a single slide and one to two minute description